Localization Uncertainty Estimation for Anchor-Free Object Detection: Related Works

 Uncertainty in deep neural networks can be estimated in two types~\cite{gal2016uncertainty,kendall2017uncertainties,le2018uncertainty}: epistemic (sampling-based) and aleatoric (sampling-free) uncertainty.
 Epistemic uncertainty measures the model uncertainty in the models' parameters through Bayesian neural networks~\cite{shridhar2019comprehensive}, Monte Carlo dropout~\cite{gal2016dropout}, and Bootstrap Ensemble~\cite{lakshminarayanan2017simple}.
 As they need to be re-evaluated several times and store several sets of weights for each network, it is hard to apply them for real-time applications.
 Aleatoric uncertainty is data and problems inherent such as sensor noise and ambiguities in data.
 It can be estimated by explicitly modeling it as model output.

 Recent works~\cite{he2019bounding,le2018uncertainty,harakeh2019bayesod,lakshminarayanan2017simple} have adopted uncertainty estimation for object detection.
-Lakshminarayanan~\etal~\cite{lakshminarayanan2017simple} and Harakeh~\etal~\cite{harakeh2019bayesod} use Monte Carlo dropout in Epistemic based methods.
+Lakshminarayanan~\textit{et al.}~\cite{lakshminarayanan2017simple} and Harakeh~\textit{et al.}~\cite{harakeh2019bayesod} use Monte Carlo dropout in Epistemic based methods.
 As described above, since epistemic uncertainty needs to be inferred several times, it is not suitable for real-time object detection.
-Le~\etal~\cite{le2018uncertainty} and Choi~\etal~\cite{choi2019gaussian} are aleatoric based methods and jointly estimate the uncertainties of four parameters of bounding box from SSD~\cite{liu2016ssd} and YOLOv3~\cite{redmon2018yolov3}.
-He~\cite{he2019bounding} estimates the uncertainty of the bounding box by minimizing the KL-divergence loss for Gaussian distribution of predicted box and Dirac delta distribution of ground-truth box on the Faster R-CNN~\cite{ren2015faster}~(anchor-based method).
+Le~\textit{et al.}~\cite{le2018uncertainty} and Choi~\textit{et al.}~\cite{choi2019gaussian} are aleatoric based methods and jointly estimate the uncertainties of four parameters of bounding box from SSD~\cite{liu2016ssd} and YOLOv3~\cite{redmon2018yolov3}.
+He~\cite{he2019bounding} estimates the uncertainty of the bounding box by minimizing the KL-divergence loss for the Gaussian distribution of the predicted box and Dirac delta distribution of the ground-truth box on the Faster R-CNN~\cite{ren2015faster}~(anchor-based method).
 From the cross-entropy perspective, however, Dirac delta distribution cannot be represented as a Gaussian distribution, which results in a misspecification problem~\cite{kleijn2012modelmisspecification}.
 To overcome this problem, we design a new uncertainty loss function, \textit{negative power log-likelihood loss}, inspired by the power likelihood concept~\cite{royall2003power1,grunwald2017power2,holmes2017assigning,lyddon2019power3,syring2019power4}.
-The latest concurrent work is Generalized Focal loss~(GFocal)~\cite{li2020generalized} that represents jointly localization quality, classification, and model bounding box as arbitrary distribution.
-The distinct difference from GFocal~\cite{li2020generalized} is that our method estimates 4-directions uncertainties as quantitative values in the range [0, 1] thus these estimated values can be used as an informative cue for decision-making.
+The latest concurrent work is the Generalized Focal loss~(GFocal)~\cite{li2020generalized} that represents jointly localization quality, classification, and model bounding box as arbitrary distribution.
+The distinct difference from GFocal~\cite{li2020generalized} is that our method estimates 4-directions uncertainties as quantitative values in the range [0, 1] thus, these estimated values can be used as an informative cue for decision-making.